-(a) in the performance, exhibition or distribution of an artistic work - which could, for example, pick up cartoons, as you indicated before -

-(b) in the course of any statement, publication, discussion or debate made or held, or any other conduct engaged in, for any genuine academic, artistic, public interest, religious or scientific purpose ...
+in the performance, exhibition or distribution of an artistic work - which could, for example, pick up cartoons, as you indicated before - or in the course of any statement, publication, discussion or debate made or held, or any other conduct engaged in, for ... genuine academic, artistic, public interest, religious or scientific purpose ...

-So yes, the media would be a good example, reporting something that is in the public interest, of conduct engaged in reasonably and in good faith.
-It further states:
+So yes, the media would be a good example, reporting something that is in the public interest, of conduct engaged in reasonably and in good faith:

-(c) in making or publishing a fair and accurate report of any event or matter of public interest.
+in making or publishing a fair and accurate report of any event or matter of public interest.